palewire/go-big-with-github-actions/docs/scraper.md

 ## Create a new workflow

-Let's start a new workflow file
+Let's begin by starting a new workflow file.
+Go to your repository's homepage in the browser.
+Click on the "Actions" tab, which will take you to a page where you manage Actions.
+Now click on the "New workflow" button.

 ![new](_static/scraper-1.png)

-Again, we will be setting up our own workflow file.
-This time let's call this file `scraper`.
+This time let's call this file `scraper.yml`.

 ![blank](_static/scraper-2.png)

 ## Write your workflow file

-Let's start with a `name` and expand the `on` parameter by adding a `cron`.
-Here, we've added a cron expression that will run the Action everyday at 00:00 UTC.
+Start with a `name` and expand the `on` parameter we used last time by adding a `cron` setting.
+Here, we've added a crontab expression that will run the Action everyday at 00:00 UTC.

-Here's a handy tool for figuring out [cron expressions](https://crontab.guru/#0_0_*_*_*).

-{emphasize-lines="4-6"}
+{emphasize-lines="5-6"}
 ```yaml
 name: First Scraper